 • Keeping Your Church Safe: Children come to us throughout the day, week after week, month after month, and year after year.
 They expect to learn about God, have fun, make friends, practice skills, and grow in faith.
 They expect to be safe.
 In this course, you will learn when and where abuse is most likely to occur in church programs, the steps you can take to keep children safe, and how you can protect yourself from false allegations of abuse.

-To find out more about this exciting program and to set up in your parish, please call the Diocesan Office at (843) 722-4075.
+To find out more about this essential program and to set up your parish, please call the Diocesan Office at (843) 722-4075.

-The firm that has for years provided our on-line Safeguarding training has now produced a report detailing what they have learned about protecting children from abuse while they are in our care.
+The firm that has for years provided our on-line Safeguarding training has now produced an annual report detailing what they have learned about protecting children from abuse while they are in our care.
 For a better understanding of the essential elements of an effective program, please review the report below.